 Global Lithium Production

 Although Chile and Australia are the world's largest lithium sources, the U.S., Argentina, and China are also major producers.
-The market for lithium is heavily dominated by four companies: Sociedad Química y Minera de Chile (Chile), Talison (Australia), Chemetall (Germany), and FMC (USA).
-Lithium carbonate is generally sold on three to five-year contracts from miners to refiners, including those listed above, who produce and market downstream chemicals and lithium metal.
+The market for lithium is heavily dominated by four companies: Sociedad Química y Minera de Chile (Chile), Talison (Australia), Chemetall (Germany), and FMC (U.S.).
+Lithium carbonate is generally sold on three- to five-year contracts from miners to refiners, including those listed above, that produce and market downstream chemicals and lithium metal.

 In 2017, the (rounded) worldwide production of lithium (excluding U.S. production) amounted to 43 thousand metric tons.